FairgateLabs/rust-bitvmx-broker/docs/architecture.md

 1. The sender's broker connects and authenticates.
 This runs on the listener's own runtime, with no tick involved.
 2. The receiving server checks the request against its limits and its routing table, then writes the message into server storage under the destination it names.
-3. The receiving node's next `tick` moves everything addressed to its own identifier into the incoming queue and acknowledges it on the server side.
+3. The receiving node's next `tick` moves what is addressed to its own identifier into the incoming queue and acknowledges it on the server side.
+A tick takes at most a fixed number, so a large backlog is collected over several ticks rather than all at once.
 4. `check_receive` hands those messages to the caller.

 ## Inside a tick